 Tax Planning

-There are many ways to save your hard-earned money from paying a high amount of tax.
+There are many amazing ways for salaried women to save tax.
 The Indian government offers many tax relaxations and tax reliefs.
 Make sure you avail of those if you want to maximise your savings.

-There are four steps in financial planning.
+There are four crucial steps in financial planning.
 Learn the easiest way here:

 1. Assessing your Financial Situation

-- Existing expenses and savings - Do you have any investments?
-It can be mutual funds, LICs, insurance, bank savings, etc. How much debt do you have?
-Debts include credit cards, loans etc.
+Existing expenses and savings - Do you have any investments?
+It can be mutual funds, Insurance, Bank savings, etc. How much debt do you have?
+Debts include credit cards, loans, etc.

 2. Setting Financial Goals